 Pawsome pet insurance

 While cats can heal many of their own injuries, there are some health requirements they need us for.
 Like pawsome cat insurance.
-That way you can take puss to the vet whenever needed and not have to worry about a big bill.
+That way you can take puss to the vet whenever needed during a time of injury, illness or other infection and not have to worry about a big bill.